ripgloriasabra/SingerGloriaSabraFoundDead/README.md

-Gloria Sabra was a Mexican-American musician, model, and actress whose creative presence touched the lives of many.
-She tragically passed away in Hollywood, Florida, during childbirth.
+Gloria Sabra was a Mexican-American musician, model, and actress.
+Gloria Sabra passed away in Hollywood, Florida, during childbirth.
 Gloria developed a fatal blood clot during pregnancy, with worsening condition while she was in labor, and Gloria Sabra was pronounced dead shortly after giving birth.

 🌟 Her Music